 So first let’s talk about when to start thinking about fall plantings or as you have also heard “succession plantings”.
 Now, this isn’t something you have to do to garden.
 You can simply enjoy a simple summer garden and as things complete they will be harvested and you will lay a layer of compost on your beds once you have everything done.
 This may be in October or December depending on where you live.
-Bet let’s think about our gardens like this chart below….
+Bet let’s think about our gardens as one of the fall planting guide like this chart below….

 Let’s get started…